 Clive Tyldesley is well known in England but his appearance on NBC’s coverage of the Premier League near the end of last season brought him a newfound audience.
 He called the crucial tie between Brighton and Hove Albion and Manchester City that saw the Lancashire club clinch the Premier League title.
-Steve Clare, founder of www.prostsoccer.com, met with Tyldesley in London for World Soccer Talk and asked him how his career had evolved before the American opportunity appeared.
+Steve Clare, founder of www.prostsoccer.com, set up the Clive Tyldesley interview in London for World Soccer Talk and asked him how his career had evolved before the American opportunity appeared.

 “I have been happily in the employ of ITV since 1996 and my contract with them has always been an exclusive one,” explained Tyldesley.
 “They have allowed me to record commentaries for FIFA (video game) but understandably ITV did not want my voice appearing on rival channels in the real world.
 We have been the major rights holder for both Champions League football and England internationals for much of my time as lead commentator.

 “The FA Cup contract had come and gone and we even had the deal to show Premier League highlights for a spell, so there has always been more than enough content to keep me busy with broadcasting to the UK.”

 However, the advent of satellite and cable changed the broadcasting of English sport even more than it did news and film.